The Balmer Break and Optical Continuum of Little Red Dots from Super-Eddington Accretion: The sphere scenario

-The reference densities are of the order $10^{-12}$--$10^{-11}{\rm~g~cm^{-3}}$, with the photosphere densities spanning $10^{-13}$--$10^{-11}{\rm~g~cm^{-3}}$.
+The reference densities are on the order of $10^{-12}$--$10^{-11}{\rm~g~cm^{-3}}$, with the photosphere densities spanning $10^{-13}$--$10^{-11}{\rm~g~cm^{-3}}$.
 The range would likely widen in more realistic models that consider turbulence (see Section~\ref{subsec:sphere_gray}).
 These values are chosen to match the optical color of LRDs regardless of their Balmer break strength, but the strong Balmer break is ubiquitous in our models, as expected from Section~\ref{sec:Balmer_break}.
-The model spectra for RUBIES-UDS-40579 and RUBIES-UDS-31747 have even more pronounced breaks than the data.
 However, our spherical model does not account for the UV continuum flux of LRDs, whose origin is still debated \citep[e.g.,][]{Greene2024,Barro2024,Naidu2025,Chen2025a,Rinaldi2024,Chen2025b}.
 Assuming that this component does not produce a stronger Balmer break than the model spectra here, the total flux will show a partially or completely filled Balmer break.
 In this case, the optical spectrum shown here represents the upper limit of the break strength generated by the spherical model.
 This also naturally places the inflection point of the V-shaped spectrum near the Balmer limit over a wide range of UV-to-optical luminosity ratios, suggesting a robust explanation for its observed location \citep{Setton2024}.

 In Figure~\ref{fig:color_break}, we further quantify the model Balmer break strength and compare it to observation, including the same collection of observed LRDs that we showed in Figure~\ref{fig:diskspec_m7l2} and RUBIES-UDS-154183.
 We follow \citet{deGraaff2025} to evaluate the observed Balmer break strengths and uncertainties with the flux density ($f_\nu$) ratio at two bands, $[4000,4100]{\rm~\AA}$ and $[3620,3670]{\rm~\AA}$.
 To characterize the Balmer break from the models, we use the luminosity ($L_\nu$) ratio in two wavelength bins, $[4000,4100]{\rm~\AA}$ and $[3640,3645]{\rm~\AA}$.
 The blue band is narrower than the one used for the observed LRDs in order not to traverse the theoretical Balmer limit.
 We also quantify the optical color of the model and observed spectra.
 We follow \citet{Setton2024} and evaluate the model and observed flux densities within two top-hat filters, ``B'' in $[4000,4700]{\rm~\AA}$ and ``R'' in $[6700,7400]{\rm~\AA}$.
 We exclude sources at $z>6$ as their ``R'' band is not fully covered by JWST/NIRSpec.
 Our break strength and color measurements are broadly consistent with those reported in \citet{deGraaff2025} and \citet{Setton2024}.